Use of Hartford-Brainard Airport’s Site

 - Use of Hartford-Brainard Airport Site

-Full Report: Staff Findings and Recommendations (staff presentation planned for December 7, 2016, but placed on hold for possible additional work—not voted on by committee)
+Staff Findings and Proposed Recommendations Report (staff presentation planned for December 7, 2016, but placed on hold for possible additional work—not voted on by committee)